Drake is going into business with a Canadian cannabis firm

 With a list that already includes Jay-Z, Snoop Dogg, Willie Nelson, Montel Williams, Rob Gronkowski, Martha Stewart, Tony Hawk, Gweneth Paltrow, and Whoopi Goldberg, the question becomes: Have we reached peak celebrity cannabis?

-“I don’t think they’ve reached full saturation yet,” said Ryan McConnell, senior vice president at Kantar Futures, a business insight and brand consulting firm.
+“I don’t think they’ve reached full saturation yet,” said Ryan McConnell, senior vice president at Kantar, a business insight and brand consulting firm.

 Celebrity endorsements and partnerships are a way to help lend credibility and trust to a business, he said.
 And for an emerging — and somewhat illicit — industry, that can be huge.